squidfunk/mkdocs-material/docs/conventions.md

 ### <!-- md:flag experimental --> – Experimental { data-toc-label="Experimental" }

-Some newer features are still considered experimental, which means the ymight (although rarely) change at any time, including their complete removal (which hasn't happened yet).
+Some newer features are still considered experimental, which means they might (although rarely) change at any time, including their complete removal (which hasn't happened yet).